justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 ## Setup

 Clone this repository on the machine you intend to follow the workshop from.
+I recommend setting up a clean Ubuntu VM and running this [playbook](https://github.com/justin-p/ansible-playbook-terraform-workstation#installation) in your VM.

 ```
 git clone https://github.com/justin-p/SenseCon2022-IaC-Ansible-Workshop